 There remains only the need to consider the figure of Prospero, who is somewhat ambiguous.
 He is a human magician, and also, as a human, he is a deposed ruler, rebelled against by the base instincts of other humans.
 Sometimes, however, he seems rather to be a divine figure.
 He is, after all, the father of the divine feminine (Miranda), and in control of, thus the ruler of, the island, one could therefore argue God.
 In the allegory, God the King is deposed by Satan – humans succumb to their lower, base nature, that is to say, murder, rebellion, sexual violence, drunkenness.

 He also sometimes adopts roles usually associated with Jesus: the judge of souls, and in the final scene, the forgiver of sins.
 He duly forgives all those who have wronged him, even though their sins have been appalling.
 At the very least, he is putting Jesus’s instructions into practice, that we should always forgive our enemies unconditionally.
 To continue with resentment is said to be a burden.

 He sets Ariel free, as promised.
 Also, he even sets free Caliban, who is beginning to show signs of self-awareness.
-He is embarrassed that he mistook a drunkard for a god, saying that, “I’ll be wise hereafter, and seek for grace.
+He is embarrassed by his earlier mistakes, saying that, “I’ll be wise hereafter, and seek for grace.
 What a thrice-double ass was I, to take this drunkard for a god, and worship this dull fool!”